NPellet/lambda-wrappers/README.md

 ```

 And that's it for the most basic implementation !
 You may now use `path/to/route.handler` as a Lambda entry-point.

+The syntax `handler_name: IfHandler<Interface> = ` allows to automatically infer the types of the method arguments without needing to be explicit.
+This is because in typescript (in 4.9 at least), arguments in methods that implement an interface are not inferred and default to `any`.
+So rather than asking you to be explicit and set the type of the arguments, we think it's easier to just explicitely type the whole method.

 ## <a name='Details'></a>Details